 Many moms have an idea of what they want their labor and birth to look like.
 However, after making some big pregnancy decisions, like where you will give birth and who your care provider will be, you often have little control over the events that occur.
 Many women have a desire to have an unmedicated vaginal birth.
 But for whatever reason, some end up having a medicated cesarean delivery.
-Data from the Centers for Disease Control has found that about 31% of mamas will give birth by cesarean in the United States.1 While a cesarean birth may not be your first choice, there may be an option that you should consider discussing with your provider if a cesarean becomes necessary: the gentle cesarean.
+The Centers for Disease Control has found that about 31% of mamas will give birth by cesarean in the United States.1 While a cesarean birth may not be your first choice, there is an option you should consider discussing with your provider if a cesarean becomes necessary: the gentle cesarean.

 What You Should Know About a Gentle Cesarean